germanviscuso/PythonMeetup/instructions/localization.md

 ## Step 3 : Create language specific translations

 For this example, we show example message catalogs for English (GB) & Spanish.
-Create a locales directory under folder where the skill.py is present.
+Create a locales directory under folder where the lambda_function.py is present.
 This will host all the message catalog files.
 For each translation, create a folder with the locale code (for exact locale code check the [documentation](https://developer.amazon.com/docs/custom-skills/develop-skills-in-multiple-languages.html)) and a folder in it by name `'LC_MESSAGES'` (This is the standard directory name where the python standard library can check for translations.
 Create the po files for the locales using the `init` command as follows

 ```
-pybabel init -i skill.pot -l en_GB -o locales/en-GB/LC_MESSAGES/skill.po
+pybabel init -i lambda_function.pot -l en_GB -o locales/en-GB/LC_MESSAGES/lambda_function.po
-pybabel init -i skill.pot -l es_ES -o locales/es-ES/LC_MESSAGES/skill.po
+pybabel init -i lambda_function.pot -l es_ES -o locales/es-ES/LC_MESSAGES/lambda_function.po
 ```